enesctnn/WeatherApp/README.md

 - Multiple languages: Including English and Turkish.
 Users can specify their preferred language in App requests to receive weather forecasts and information in the language of their choice.

+- Toggle Units: Users can choose between imperial or metric units.

 ---

 ### Supported Languages: